k1wiosm/checkautopista/README.md

 http://checkautopista.hol.es/

 Herramienta de control de calidad de autopistas en OSM.
 Se puede comprobar cualquier autopista del mundo, siempre y cuando esté marcada como relación con ```route=road```.
-*Quality Assurance tool for the OSM motorways.
+*Quality Assurance tool for motorways in OSM.
 It allows to check any motorway in the world, as long as it's tagged as a relation with ```route=road```.*

 Funcionamiento interno: Para obtener los datos se utiliza Overpass API y se utiliza Leaflet para mostrarlos.
 *How it works: To obtain the data it uses Overpass API and it uses Leaflet to show them.*